Docs

 }

-When the _entities is resolved it will check the applicable concrete type for a cache hint (which would be the Book type in the example above) and apply that hint instead.
+When the _entities field is resolved it will check the applicable concrete type for a cache hint (which would be the Book type in the example above) and apply that hint instead.

 Overriding subgraph cache hints in the gateway

-If a does not specify a max-age, the gateway will assume its response (and in turn, the overall response) cannot be cached.
+If a subgraph does not specify a max-age, the gateway will assume its response (and in turn, the overall response) cannot be cached.
 To override this behavior, you can set the Cache-Control header in the didReceiveResponse method of a RemoteGraphQLDataSource.

-Additionally, if the gateway should ignore Cache-Control response headers from that will affect the 's cache policy, then you can set the honorSubgraphCacheControlHeader property of a RemoteGraphQLDataSource to false (this value is true by default):
+Additionally, if the gateway should ignore Cache-Control response headers from that will affect the operation's cache policy, then you can set the honorSubgraphCacheControlHeader property of a RemoteGraphQLDataSource to false (this value is true by default):

 const gateway = new ApolloGateway({